51Âþ»

 • Enhanced DBS disclosure clearance

-You submit an enhanced Disclosure and Barring Service disclosure application form before starting the course, which needs to be cleared in accordance with 51Âþ»’s admissions policy.
+You submit an enhanced Disclosure and Barring Service disclosure application form before starting the course (if you are overseas you will also need to submit a criminal records certificate from your home country), which needs to be cleared in accordance with 51Âþ»’s admissions policy.
+Contact us for up-to-date information.

 You must meet and fulfil all non-academic requirements before 18 July 2025.
 Failure to meet this deadline may result in your offer being withdrawn.